 \section{Abstract}

-Non-Hermitian systems have emerged as a powerful paradigm for ultrasensitive sensing, leveraging unique spectral and dynamical properties that find no counterparts in Hermitian physics.
-While recent theoretical assessments have established that these protocols offer no fundamental advantage in the ideal shot-noise-limited regime once the success probability of non-unitary evolution is rigorously accounted for, their practical utility under realistic experimental constraints remains largely unexplored.
-In this work, we shift the focus toward practical laboratory performance by demonstrating that non-Hermitian sensors can significantly outperform their Hermitian counterparts in the presence of various types of technical noise.
-This enhancement stems from the significantly enhanced susceptibility, which amplifies the signal response to effectively overcome the floor of technical imperfections.
-By evaluating the Fisher information under different technical noise models, we further substantiate the superior performance of non-Hermitian sensing.
-Our results delineate the specific regimes where non-Hermitian platforms yield clear practical gains, offering a concrete avenue for building high-precision, noise-resilient sensors.
+Non-Hermitian systems have emerged as a powerful paradigm for ultrasensitive sensing, leveraging unique spectral and dynamical properties unmatched in Hermitian physics.
+While recent theoretical bounds suggest these protocols offer no metrological advantage over Hermitian ones in the ideal shot-noise-limited regime—when rigorously accounting for the success probability of non-unitary evolution—their practical utility in realistic experimental conditions has not yet been systematically explored.
+In this work, we shift the focus toward practical laboratory performance and demonstrate that non-Hermitian sensing protocols can significantly outperform their Hermitian counterparts in the presence of pervasive classical technical noises.
+This performance gain mainly stems from a strongly enhanced susceptibility that amplifies the signal response, effectively overcoming the precision floor imposed by technical imperfections.
+By numerically evaluating the Fisher information under technical noise, we further substantiate the regimes where non-Hermitian platforms yield definitive practical gains.
+Our results reconcile the ongoing debate between fundamental limits and experimental observations, offering a concrete avenue for building high-precision, noise-resilient sensors.